tamada/headc/README.md

 # headc

-headコマンドのクローン
+Cloning the head command

 ## Description

 --help
 Usage: headc [-n lines | -c bytes] [file ...]

-default: display information for 10 lines from the beginning of the specified file
+Default: Display information for 10 lines from the beginning of the specified file

 # Lisence